techwithani/chatgpt-clone/docs/deployment/heroku.md

 ```
 ### Get the MeiliSearch URL: After deployment, you can find the MeiliSearch URL by visiting your app's settings page in the Heroku Dashboard.
 The URL will be displayed under the "Domains" section.

-## Update environment variables in LibreChat:
+## Update environment variables in AnirudhGPT:

-  - Now that you have your MongoDB Atlas connection string and MeiliSearch URL, update the following environment variables in your Heroku app for LibreChat:
+  - Now that you have your MongoDB Atlas connection string and MeiliSearch URL, update the following environment variables in your Heroku app for AnirudhGPT:

   - `MONGODB_URI`: Set the value to the MongoDB Atlas connection string you obtained earlier.
   - `MEILISEARCH_URL`: Set the value to the MeiliSearch URL you obtained from your MeiliSearch app on Heroku.
   - `MEILISEARCH_KEY`: Set the value to the MeiliSearch master key you used when setting up the MeiliSearch app.
   - You can set these environment variables using the Heroku CLI or through the Heroku Dashboard, as described in the previous response.

-  - Once you've updated the environment variables, LibreChat should be able to connect to MongoDB Atlas and MeiliSearch on Heroku.
+  - Once you've updated the environment variables, AnirudhGPT should be able to connect to MongoDB Atlas and MeiliSearch on Heroku.

 ```
 heroku config:set KEY_NAME=KEY_VALUE --app your-app-name